saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 {%- endif -%}
 </pre>

 In the example, the Jinja will perform a pillar lookup to see if ‘wdc’ is present inside the device name.
 If it is, it will render the JSON that is displayed.
 This is a nice way to have Jinja help determine what name server is relevant to a certain datacenter.
-In case we want to import this file in a template, we do something like this:
+In case we want to import this file in a template, we can do something like this:

 <pre style="font-size:12px">
 {% import_json '/srv/salt/data/name-server.j2' as name_server %}